 Calculate ROI by comparing the Annual Investment Gain minus the Annual Investment Costs divided by the Investment’s Total Cost.
 This results in a ratio or a percentage.
-This is how a ROI formula looks:
+This is how an ROI formula looks:

 Annual Investment Gain: Take the actual cash flow from rental income plus other sources like laundry mat, vending machines, cable TV/internet hookup, etc.

-Annual Investment Costs: Add up the annual repairs, maintenance, insurance, property tax, and costs finding tenants, etc.
+Annual Investment Costs: Add up the annual repairs, maintenance, insurance, property tax, and costs of finding tenants, etc.

 Total Investment Costs: Rental investments require calculations of different variables determining Total Investment Costs.
 These include purchase price, loans, interest, brokers’ commissions, appraisal costs, and other closing costs when purchasing and selling.

-An example ROI looks like this:
+An example of ROI looks like this:

 Annual Investment Gain: Let’s say your average rentals bring in $2,500 per month.
 Multiply by 12 months = $30,000 per year.